 The Legal Services Commission offers attractive employment conditions including salary packaging, flexible working arrangements within a range of family friendly policies and opportunities for professional development.

 Our people are valued and respected.
 We encourage and recognise individual and team effort, innovation and creativity in our activities.
-The Legal Services Commission has over 200 staff spread throughout the state with offices in the Adelaide, Whyalla, Port Augusta, Elizabeth, Holden Hill, Mount Barker, Port Adelaide and Noarlunga.
+The Legal Services Commission has 200 staff spread throughout the state with offices in the Adelaide, Whyalla, Port Augusta, Elizabeth, Port Adelaide and Noarlunga.

 Most positions are for lawyers and paralegals but we also employ a full range of administrative personnel.
-The majority of employees are located in our Adelaide office with opportunities to work in areas such as our criminal, family, child support and advice sections.
+The majority of employees are located in our Adelaide office with opportunities to work in areas such as criminal law, family law, child support and advice.

 Legal aid lawyers require a comprehensive knowledge of the law, excellent communication skills and an ability to deal with people from diverse backgrounds.
-Duty Solicitor positions in the Criminal Law Section are usually advertised in November each year for 12 month contracts.
-Positions in the Family Law Section and Access Services (legal advice and education) are advertised when vacancies arise.
+Positions are advertised when vacancies arise.
 Applications for positions are very competitive, usually with large numbers of applicants for entry level positions.

-We prefer applicants with relevant work experience and we recommend volunteer work (especially at a community legal centre or at JusticeNet SA) to gain relevant experience and increase employability.
-The Commission does not normally accept volunteers but Practical Legal Training placements can be arranged through the Law Society of South Australia.
+We prefer applicants with relevant work experience and we recommend volunteer work (especially at a community legal centre or at JusticeNet SA) to assist with gaining relevant experience and increase employability.